Fix a putty window

 The golden rules of glazing

 The first rule applies to a lot of DIY projects – measure twice cut once.
-This is especially important with glass as unfortunately you can’t easily cut a few millimeters off glass and it doesn’t like to bend, whether your cutting it yourself or ordering it from a glass shop, always check it twice.
+This is especially important with glass as unfortunately you can’t easily cut a few millimetres off glass and it doesn’t like to bend, whether your cutting it yourself or ordering it from a glass shop, always check it twice.

 The next golden rule of glazing is don’t let glass touch metal, if you’re repairing a timber window then the glass can be placed straight on the wood, but there should always be something between the glass and any metal on the frame, you could use rubber gasket, silicone, double sided tape, putty or plastic bead.